 Northeast Texas Community College is a "community of scholars."
 Please remember that you and all students in this class are pursuing very important goals in your lives.
 As scholars, I expect every student to be courteous to other students, the teaching assistants, and the instructor in both lecture and laboratory experiences.
-It is expected that you will adhere to all college policies on academic honesty and to follow all directions in the use of Respondus Monitor so that your lecture and lab exams can be supervised appropriately.
-Failure to appropriately utilize Respondus Monitor for proctoring unit exams and lab practicals may result in a grade of "0" for that work.
-It is the student's responsibility to schedule an approved college testing center or public library with testing service to complete the final exam in the course.
+It is expected that you will adhere to all college policies on academic honesty.
+It is the student's responsibility to schedule an approved college testing center or public library with testing services to complete the lab practical exams, midterm exam and final exam in the course.

-The last day to drop the course with a "W" is Tuesday, December 3nd.
+The last day to drop the course with a "W" is Thursday, April 30th.
 It is the student's responsibility to withdraw by that date if they are not able to complete the course.